Are you a kid that yearns to be with horses be it large or small?

 How old is a Junior or Young driver?

-The minimum age for driving at ACDS activities is 6 years old but you need to be older for some events or if you want to drive a pair, tandem or a team of ponies or horses.
+The minimum age for driving at ACDS activities is 6 years old.
+You need to be older for some events or if you want to drive a pair, tandem or a team of ponies or horses.

 - A Junior is a person who is not yet 18